Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Evolution Cat Profiles/Insane/Energy Mau.md

 Speed=15

-Attack=695

-Defence=705
+Attack=850

+Defence=550

 Stamina=7

 Jump=2

-Ability=Attack Drain:
+Ability=Two Drain:

 If A Cat Is Hit By Mau,

-They Lose 10 Attack For
+They Lose 100 Attack And

-2 Turns
+100 Defense For

+1 Turn.

 Ability=Oversonic Blaster: